 De facto adopted children are dependent children who have become part of your family through circumstance, but who were never formally adopted by you or your partner.
-It is more or less impossible for de facto adopted children to meet the requirements of the immigration rules as they must have lived with their sponsor for a length of time immediately preceding the application for entry clearance - usually this is impossible in refugee circumstances.
-With sufficient evidence it may be possible to succeed in making an application under rule FRP 7.1 or outside the rules (see section below).
+De facto adopted children do not meet the relationship requirements of the immigration rules, as they are not your biological child nor your legally adopted child.
+With sufficient evidence and exceptional circumstances it may be possible to succeed in making an application under rule FRP 7.1 or outside the rules (see section below), however these applications are highly complex and come with a higher chance of refusal.
+Therefore, we strongly advise you seek professional legal help if you are considering an application under Appendix FRP 7.1.
+Additionally, there may be more suitable routes available to you, for example Appendix Child Relative (Protection).